 Power Goldendoodle Adoption Process

-Do we chat or allow visits before we open a litter?
-No, we guard our mother dogs, puppies and children's time and safety.
+Do we allow visits before you're on our Master Waitlist?
+No, we guard our mother dogs, puppies, and children's time and safety.
 See why below.
 We encourage you to visit dog parks and other places where you can get to know Goldendoodles to see if they are a good fit for you.
 You can read our blog for helpful tips.
-It is best if you know for sure that a Goldendoodle will be your perfect breed of dog before applying for our puppies.
-We breed Goldendoodles and the sizes we have most because we believe they are among the safest and best family dogs.
-We always strive to breed not the trendiest dog, but the healthiest, best-tempered dog for the well-being of families.
+It is best if you know for sure that a Mini Goldendoodle will be your perfect breed of dog before applying for our puppies.
+We breed Mini F1 and F1b Goldendoodles and the sizes we because we believe they are among the safest and friendliest family dogs.
+We do not breed the trendiest dog, but the healthiest, best-tempered dog for the well-being of families.